-Contains Hydrogen Sulfide, symptoms of overexposure are headaches, dizziness, nausea, coughing, respiratory irritation, eye irritation, skin irritation, pain in the nose, and loss of consciousness.
+Contains a small amount of Hydrogen Sulfide, symptoms of overexposure are headaches, dizziness, nausea, coughing, respiratory irritation, eye irritation, skin irritation, pain in the nose, and loss of consciousness.
 Heating of the product may release higher amounts of Hydrogen Sulfide (H2S).
 Exposure may aggravate pre-existing eye, skin, or respiratory conditions.
 Contact with gas escaping the container can cause frostbite.